ecoacoustics/metadata-standard/sensors.md

 the audio file itself.

 As far as we are aware, no sensor stores metadata in a sidecar files.
-However, some software (like Raven, and AvianNZ) and do store [annotations](./annotations.md) in sidecar files.
+However, some software (like Raven, and AvianNZ) do store [annotations](./annotations.md) in sidecar files.

 Some sensors, like the _Frontier Labs BARs_ used shared _sidecar_ files.